Our Standards of Practice

 Our philosophy and programming strive to be relational, knowledge-based, experiential and outcomes-oriented.
 Our team focuses on identifying and doing more of what we know works with children and families and results in more positive and promising outcomes.
 Consistency, predictability, and secure connection are goals for our work.

 Our specific program models include:

 - ESSENTIAL© (research-based, social-emotional-moral learning and character education)

 - Circle of Courage® (five basic psychological needs)

 - Six Principles of Partnerships (Appalachian Family Innovations)

 - 40 Developmental Assets® (Search Institute)

 Without hope, we cannot survive.
 Throughout history, hope is the common factor among people who survived great challenges.
-Through child-centered programming and family-inclusive practices, our efforts work to create connection and build hope for youth in foster care and their families.
+Through child-centered programming and family-inclusive practices, our efforts work to create connection and build hope for children and teens.